 The next career move was to a Dutch importer called "Intermedium Footwear" where Ben spent 19 years as their UK and Ireland Sales Manager.

-He joined Micro-Pak Ltd. as UK and Ireland Sales and Operations Manager in April of this year.
+He joined Micro-Pak Ltd. as UK and Ireland Sales and Operations Manager in April 2016

-Malcolm now runs his own retail consultancy business covering retail, buying and sourcing and recently joined Shoe Zone as a non-executive director.
-Malcolm is also a member of the Executive Committee of Footwear Friends.
+Malcolm now runs his own retail consultancy business covering retail, buying and sourcing and is also a non-executive director at Shoezone.
+Malcolm is the Honorary Treasurer and a Trustee of Footwear Friends.